Associate Professor of German, Director of Graduate Studies

 Dr. Kallin has published widely on the Austrian Nobel Laureate Elfriede Jelinek and is the author of “Jörg Haider as a Contemporary Orestes: Aeschylus’s Oresteia in Elfriede Jelinek’s Das Lebewohl” (Seminar: A Journal of Germanic Studies), "The Role of the Roma in Elfriede Jelinek's Stecken, Stab und Stangl?"
 (Colloquia Germanica 2004) and "Die Feder fuehr ich unermuedlich - Helmina von Chezy's Rosamunde as Intertext in Elfriede Jelinek's Der Tod und das Maedchen III (Rosamunde) (Glossen 2007).
 In addition, she has published “Elfriede Jelineks Solidaritätsbekundungen: Die Parteimitgliedschaft in der KPÖ, ihr marxistischer, feministischer und politischer Einsatz für verfolgte KünstlerInnen und ihr Engagement gegen totalitäre Strukturen.”
 (Jelinek Research Center 2013).
 Another focus of her research is the work of the Austrian dramatist and novelist Marlene Streeruwitz.
 Dr. Kallin has published "Marlene Streeruwitz's Nachwelt as Feminist Postmodern Biography" (German Quarterly 2005) as well as “Inflicting Wounds and Leaving Scars in Marlene Streeruwitz’s Morire in Levitate.”
 (Seminar: A Journal of Germanic Studies 2012).

 Her interest in women's theater and critical race studies is also reflected in her monograph entitled The Presentation of Racism in Contemporary German and Austrian Plays (Mellen Press, 2007).
 In this book, Dr. Kallin examines seven plays by contemporary German and Austrian women dramatists and their description of outsiders to the German and Austrian nations, cultures, ethnicity/race, or Christian religion.
 Recently, Britta Kallin has added a research interest in film and juvenile literature as can be seen in her publications “Presenting Alterity in Angelina Maccarone’s Fremde Haut (2005) and Tatort: Wem Ehre gebürt (2007)” (Glossen.
 Literatur und Kultur in den deutschsprachigen Ländern nach 1945 2013) and in her research on gender roles in Cornelia Funke's Inkheart triology “Meggie Folchart’s Absent Mother and Omnipotent Father: Gender Roles in Cornelia Funke’s Inkheart” (A Different Germany: Pop and the Negotiation of German Culture 2014).
-Currently, she is working on a manuscript with the working title "Fairy Tales and Feminist Rewritings in Contemporary German and Austrian Theater" as well as articles on comedians, humor, and racism.
+Currently, she is working on a manuscript with the working title "Fairy Tales and Feminist Rewritings in Contemporary German and Austrian Literature" as well as articles on comedians, humor, and racism.

 Britta Kallin was Associate Editor (2001-2003) and Editor of Communications from the International Brecht Society (2004-2006).
 She was selected as a fellow in the TrainDaF program of the AATG (American Association of Teachers of German, 2002).
 She has also served as reviewer of manuscripts and grant applications for a variety of journals and organizations in the field of German and Austrian studies.
 In 2012, the members of the Metro German Atlanta organization elected her as president.
 In 2014, she was elected Vice President of the American Association of Teachers of German in Georgia.
 After having served two years as VP, she became President of the AATG-GA in 2016.
 Dr. Kallin has received research support from CIBER, Ivan Allen College, and the Georgia Tech Foundation.
-At GT, Dr. Kallin has taught in the LBAT (Languages for Business and Technology) Germany program since 2015 and serves as Weimar LBAT director as of 2016.
+At GT, Dr. Kallin has taught in the LBAT (Languages for Business and Technology) Germany program since 2015 and has served as LBAT director since 2016.

 Britta Kallin has given dozens of presentations about her research at a variety of venues and she can be contacted at email@example.com